betrybe/manual-arquiteto-moderno/chapter_02.md

 > **INFO:** The Call for Proposals Service can be found here:  https://github.com/salaboy/fmtok8s-c4p/

 The Proposal Submission endpoint accepts a proposal from the User Interface and stores it in a Database or storage.
 This is an important step, we need to make sure that we don’t loose proposals.
-Notice that we might be interested in emitting a DDD Domain Event at this point as other systems/applications might be interested to react every time that a proposal is received.
+Notice that we might be interested in emitting a DDD Domain Event at this point as other systems/applications might be interested in reacting every time that a proposal is received.

 > **INFO:** Check an actual implementation here: https://github.com/salaboy/fmtok8s-c4p/blob/no-workflow/src/main/java/com/salaboy/conferences/c4p/C4PController.java#L37